Jag Panzer are back,

 People into stuff like Fear Factory, Meshuggah, Skinlab ought to like

 this just fine.
-Me, I fucking hate it!!
+Me, I fucking hate it!! - Dale

 V.N.
 Records, 231